Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-platform.md

 [FT Apps Relation: Catalogs, As-is](ft-apps-rel-catalogs-asis.md) - This relation shows a list of currently configured catalogs that contain the selected application.
 You can see the list of the catalogs in each of your Managed systems.

 *Application usage relation*<br>
-[FT Apps Relation: Apps' Usage](ft-apps-rel-appsusage.md) - adds to an app a link to list of the users that are using the app in your systems
+[FT Apps Relation: Apps' Usage](ft-apps-rel-appsusage.md) - This relation shows the list of users that started the application.
+The list is available for each of your Managed systems.

 ### Import tool
 [Catalog Import](ci.md) - Lets you import your catalogs from your system into the FT catalogs list.